rbstrachan/ahk-clock/README.md

 # ahk-clock
-Attempt to make a functioning GUI clock in AHKv2
+Functioning GUI clock in AHKv2 via CSS and JavaScript